semaphoreci/semaphore/docs/docs/reference/toolbox.md

 ## install-package {#install-package}

 The `install-package` tool is used to manage Ubuntu packages you may need for your jobs.
 It downloads and caches packages in a way that can be quickly reinstalled over and over again in different jobs.
-This is a convenience tool, you can still use `sudo` to install packages using the system's package manager.
+This is a convenient tool, you can still use `sudo` to install packages using the system's package manager.

 The syntax is: